KernFerm/KernFerm/README.md

 ---

+## 🐾 Life Outside of Coding

+When I'm not developing software, I enjoy spending time with my family, caring for my animals, gaming, streaming, and continuing to learn new technologies.

+- 🐶 13 Dogs
+- 🐱 2 Cats
+- 🐹 2 Guinea Pigs
+- 🐰 1 Rabbit

+---

 ## 𓈗 𓇋 𓆎 — Bubbles The Dev

-**𓈗 Water:** Represents life, renewal, and the name “Bubbles.”
+**𓈗 Water** — Life, renewal, and the inspiration behind "Bubbles."

-**𓇋 Reed Leaf:** Represents “The.”
+**𓇋 Reed Leaf** — Represents "The."

-**𓆎 Scarab Beetle:** Represents creation, transformation, and rebirth.
+**𓆎 Scarab Beetle** — Creation, transformation, and rebirth.

-Together, the symbols represent:
+Together they symbolize:

 > **Life • The • Creator**